MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 no specific total order across the set of interleavings spanning all of the vCores in a multicore system because some of the operations happen simultaneously.
 A partial order that is essentially a merge of multiple core-specific interleavings _can_ be specified.

+#### **Linear Transfer**
+A linear transfer (in the ownership sense) refers to a model of exclusive memory access transfer, where a resource (such as a memory region, pointer, or capability) is handed from one entity (sender) to another (recipient) in such a way that the recipient gains access only if the sender simultaneously relinquishes it.
+This ensures there is never more than one valid owner at a time, preventing aliasing and race conditions.

+#### **Linear Type**
+A type whose implementation in the type system guarantees that all instance references can ONLY be exchanged through a [Linear Transfer](#linear-transfer).
+The in-memory state of a linear type is therefore guaranteed to have exactly one owner (with no aliasing) throughout its lifetime.

+#### **Liveness**
+A system satisfies the liveness property if, from any valid state, it is guaranteed to eventually reach a desirable state.
+Or less formally: the system, given enough time, eventually makes progress.
+Liveness generally implies the three sub-properties: (a) freedom from deadlocks, (b) fairness, and (c) termination.
+Liveness, together with _safety_, form the foundation of reasoning about correctness in concurrent and distributed systems.

 #### **Local Reasoning**
 When you only have to look at a small subset of the program to determine if that _part_ of the program is correct.